aim-uofa/AdelaiDet/README.md

 # Quantization version of AdelaiDet

-TO avoid disrupt the file in the AdelaiDet project, information about the quantization is presented in [detection.md](https://github.com/blueardour/model-quantization/blob/master/doc/detection.md)
+To avoid disrupt the file in the AdelaiDet project, information about the quantization is presented in [detection.md](https://github.com/blueardour/model-quantization/blob/master/doc/detection.md)

 The following is from the original AdelaiDet project.
 Or Following the [Quantization version of Detectron2](https://github.com/blueardour/detectron2) if you do not perfer the AdelaiDet project.